 - Jeff Jenkins, minister, Lewisville Tex., church.

 - Ron G. McElyea, insurance company owner, Abilene, Tex.

 - Mike Riley, mail expediter and Christian writer, El Paso, Tex.

 - Phil Sanders, associate speaker, In Search of the Lord’s Way.

 - Randy J. Short, missionary, Recife, Brazil

 Publisher, Editor: J. Randal Matheny and his wife Vicki have been missionaries living in Brazil since 1984.
-They have three children, two daughters-in-law, and three grandchildren.
+They have three children, two daughters-in-law, and five grandchildren.
 Randal earned degrees in Bible, Communication and Missiology.